taoteg/data-manipulation/README.md

 ### Presentation History

-  2017.06.22 Texas Advanced Computing Center Summer Institute - Data Manipulation (ETL) for Info Visualization.
+  2017.06.22 Texas Advanced Computing Center Summer Institute - Data and Information Analytics - Seminar: Data Manipulation (ETL)

 ### Additional Notes

 This slide deck is a work-in-progress and will continue to be updated as new content is added or old content is updated.

 If you want to create a similar presentation for yourself, you can get the revealJS project code here: https://github.com/hakimel/reveal.js

+There is also a yeoman generator for rapid presentation development found here: https://github.com/slara/generator-reveal